catalinpit/hashnode/cknbjfw5w06cjh2s183vrfl38.md

-## Should Developers Use An Existing Blogging Platform Or Build A Blog From Scratch
+## Should Developers Use A Blogging Platform Or Build Their Blog

 After deciding to start a blog, many developers have to decide whether to use an existing blogging platform or create a custom blog from scratch.